radiomix/jenkins-ami/README.md

  + `shell-rights.json` This packer file explanes who to set sudo rights to a script as a provisioner.
 We assume standard user ubuntu uses password ubuntu and use `execute_command` parameter.
 This example is take from [Packer](https://www.packer.io/docs/provisioners/shell.html)
- + `ubuntu-14.04-lts-jenkins-ami.json` This packer file bakes our jenkins docker AMI.
+ + `ubuntu-14.04-lts-jenkins-ami.json` This packer file bakes  a docker AMI with jenkins installed both as a package and as a container.
  + `gopath.sh` This is the shell script adding the Go-Path to `/etc/profiles`

 ## Installing Jenkins as a package